perticascatalin/Learning/DPML/gacsp.md

 ## General goals in evolutionary programming

-- generate offsprings that represent valid solutions (reduce redundancy)
+- generate offspring that represent valid solutions (reduce redundancy)
-- different pairs of crossed-over individuals should result in different offsprings (maintain diversity)
+- different pairs of crossed-over individuals should result in different offspring (maintain diversity)

 ## Modelling evolutionary goals through constraint programming

 Interlink: fitness vs consistency

 ### Constraining Selection: the Pairing Idea

+Upon each selection of the crossed-over sub-population, perform pairings of individuals such that:

+- each individual is used in a single crossover => variable assignment problem (diversity++ because each set of genes is only used once)

+- constraint 1: variables have different labels (binary, similar to N-queens not attacking on columns)
+- constraint 2: if variable i is assigned label l, then variable l must be assigned label i (binary)

+- we can add additional constraints for having variable i assigned label l, in the sense that genes(i) should not be too similar to genes(l) (diversity++ because we avoid mixing similar data)

+**Potential beneficial outcomes of such constraints:**

 - increase the diversity of the population
 - decrease the redundancy of mainting a high similarity group of individuals